CodeSmile-0000011110110111/data.io-home/index.md

 data.io is coming Q3/Q4 2022 to the Unity Asset Store!

 - Interested?
 Contact me! => fremdspielen (at) gmail.com
-- I'm looking for: early adopters / beta testers, real-world datasets for testing, understanding your workflow and pain points, ideas for more data-centric tools.
+- I'm looking for: early adopters / beta testers, real-world datasets for testing, understanding your workflow and pain points, ideas for more data-centric tools, love and admiration.